Deleranax/tpm/README.md

 TPM is a community driven package manager for ComputerCraft written in Lua, that can be hosted on GitHub (or any service that offers static file serving).
 The base package `tpm` is hosted in this repository, along with the `Default TPM Repository`.

 The `Default TPM Repository` is hosted in this GitHub repository, along with all TPM repositories tools.
-You can submit new packages by opening a pull request against the `main` branch (see [Submit a package](#ComposeAndSubmitApackage)).
+You can submit new packages by opening a pull request against the `main` branch (see [Compose and submit a package](#ComposeAndSubmitApackage)).

 ## Host a TPM Repository